Alexey Kavokin

 Alexey V. Kavokin (born 7 March 1970 in Leningrad) is a Russian and French theoretical physicist and writer.

 He is an expert in solid state optics and semiconductor physics.

 Life

 He graduated from the Saint Petersburg Polytechnical University in 1991.
-He was a member of staff of the Ioffe Physico-Technical institute (1992 – 2000).
+He was a member of staff of the Ioffe Physico-Technical institute (1992–2000).
 He graduated from the Ioffe Physico-Technical institute in 1993, with a PhD in physics and mathematics, supervisor Prof. E.L.
 Ivchenko.
 He was a professor at the Blaise Pascal University (Clermont-Ferrand, France, 1998 – 2005).
-He is a professor at the University of Southampton (Southampton, United Kingdom, 2005 – 2018).
+He is a professor at the University of Southampton (United Kingdom, 2005 – 2018).
 In July 2010, he co-founded the Mediterranean Institute of Fundamental Physics with the support of Dr. Giuseppe Eramo and was appointed scientific director.
-In 2018, he joined has joined the Westlake University (Hangzhou, China) as a Chair Professor and Director of the International Center for Polaritonics.
+In 2018, he joined the Westlake University (Hangzhou, China) as a Chair Professor and Director of the International Center for Polaritonics.

-He is the brother of Physicist Kirill Kavokin.
+He is the brother of physicist Kirill Kavokin.
 He is married, with 4 children.